When it comes to brownies I’m not hard to please, and that’s my cue to rattle off all my extremely specific qualifications for the perfect brownie.

 Second, the consistency of the brownie as a whole can’t be light or fluffy.
 Or frosted.
 This isn’t a cake.
 It’s a brownie.
 But, on the other hand, it can’t be too dense, either, or else I’ll just get on the phone with Christmas and make fudge instead.

-Last, but certainly not least, walnuts are a must.
+Third, walnuts are a must.
 While most variations on the theme of brownies don’t really speak to me (e.g., cream cheese is good on everything so I’m sure it’s great swirled in brownies, but I’ve never been moved to try it), walnuts are an addition I don’t even think of as an addition.
 They just are.
 No walnuts in the pantry?
 No brownies.

 I couldn’t even wait 10 minutes after they came out of the oven before I sampled a taste.
 Which turned into an actual bite… Which turned into the entire left-side crust disappearing within minutes.
 Oops.